 Named after Charles and William Degraves, they were pioneer merchants from Hobart who built a flour mill at the corner of Flinder’s Lane and Degraves Street in 1849.

 Just across from Degraves St, is Centre Place, a laneway as quirky as those from Harry Potter.
 Centre Place is home to many cafes, a couple of bars and Shandong Mama Mini – a great little dumpling place.
 Centre Place was one of the first laneways in Melbourne to be revamped by the city council in the 1980s.
 You really can’t visit Melbourne without exploring this laneway.

 Meyer’s Place is probably our favourite laneway in Melbourne.
-Originally named Nicolas Lane, Meyer’s Place is now home to some of the CBD’s best venues.
-These include San Telmo, Loop Roof, and Pizza Pizza Pizza.
-Pizza might not look like much, but it’s hiding an awesome secret – I won’t say any more!
+Originally named Nicolas Lane, Meyer’s Place is now home to some of the CBD’s best restaurants and bars, including San Telmo and Lily Blacks – one of the best cocktails bars in Melbourne.

 Meyer’s Place has also been selected as one of the leading laneways for Melbourne’s ‘Green Your Laneways’ campaign.
 This means it is now home to a beautiful wall garden that hangs off Loop Roof – one of Melbourne’s awesome rooftop bars.

 Spanning from Bourke St to Little Lonsdale St (that’s long), is Hardware Lane.
 Home to countless restaurants, this lane has a very distinct European feel and features unique red brick paving.
 The land was formerly occupied by Kirk’s Horse Bazaar built in the 1840’s, but it’s residence now include Kirk’s Wine Bar, Campari House and Rice Paper Sisters.